TCSG Adult Education Logo

 You can now earn your GED for FREE through the Georgia HOPE HSE Grant Program.

 Eligible Georgia residents can now apply for an award not to exceed $200 to cover the cost of a high school equivalency examination.
-The HOPE HSE Grant is available once per subject area exam to those who qualify.
+The HOPE HSE Grant is available for both the GED and HiSET exams.

 How to Apply